iluvjava/Maths/AMATH 581/Shooting Method.md

 ---

 #### The Introduction
-The initial conditions $y'(a) = A$ remains unknown, and then we need to find a interval for $A$ such that it got mapped to another internval for $y(b)$, and then we perform a binary search like method by tweaking the value of $A$ until it converges to the boundary condition on the other side with a given amount of tolerance.
+The initial conditions $y'(a) = A$ remains unknown, and then we need to find a interval for $A$ such that it got mapped to another interval for $y(b)$, and then we perform a binary search like method by tweaking the value of $A$ until it converges to the boundary condition on the other side with a given amount of tolerance.

 #### An example